maid-zone/soundcloak/README.md

 2. Remove compressed versions of files:

 The webserver is configured to locally cache compressed versions of files.
 They have `.fiber.gz` extension and can be found in `assets` folder and `node_modules/hls.js/dist`.
-If any static files have been changed, you should purge these files so the new versions can be served.
+If any static files have been changed, you should purge these compressed files so the new versions can be served.
 Static files are also cached in user's browser, so you will need to clean your cache to get the new files (Ctrl + F5)

 For example, you can clean these files from `assets` folder like so:
 ```sh